-- a) Stop engine and remove key. - b) Check to make sure the center of the bolt head in the center of the spring loaded pulley, on left side engine deck support, is positioned between the centers of the two alignment holes in the left support plate (See Fig 12).
+- a) Stop engine, wait for all moving parts to stop, and remove key. - b) Check to make sure the center of the bolt head in the center of the spring loaded pulley, on left side engine deck support, is positioned between the centers of the two alignment holes in the left support plate (See Figure 9).
 It is necessary to adjust the belt tension when the center of the bolt head is at or below the center of the bottom alignment hole. - c) When adjustment is necessary, loosen the idler pulley on the right-hand side so it can move up and down in the slot.